Cyclone Marcus

 Severe Tropical Cyclone Marcus was a very powerful tropical cyclone that struck Australia's Northern Territory and the Kimberley region of Western Australia in March 2018.
 It was the strongest tropical cyclone of the 2017–18 Australian region cyclone season, the strongest tropical cyclone in the Australian region basin since George in 2007, the fifth most intense cyclone in the Australian basin, and is tied with Cyclone Monica as the strongest cyclone in the Australian Region in terms of 10-minute maximum sustained winds.
-It was also considered the worst cyclone to hit Darwin since Tracy in 1974.
 It was also the strongest tropical cyclone since Tracy to hit Darwin, making landfall there as a Category 2 tropical cyclone.
 Marcus formed on March 14 from a tropical low situated over the northeast Timor Sea, which quickly moved southeast and strengthened into a tropical cyclone the next day.

 Meteorological history

 On 15 March 2018, a tropical low formed in the western Arafura Sea.
 Drifting east-southeastwards north of the Tiwi Islands, the tropical low strengthened into a Category 1 tropical cyclone on the Australian scale early on 16 March, and was accordingly given the name Marcus.
 In a generally favourable environment for intensification, Cyclone Marcus reached Category 2 status in the hours before it crossed the Northern Territory coastline, on 17 March.
 On 16 March, Marcus moved down towards the Australian coast, and rapidly intensified before making landfall in Darwin as a weak Category 2 tropical cyclone.

 Marcus intensified markedly upon moving away from the coast.
 Soon, the storm started to rapidly intensify, and by 21 March, Marcus reached Category 5 tropical cyclone intensity.
 However, after doing so, the storm began to rapidly weaken due to a combination of an eyewall replacement cycle, stronger wind shear, and cooler waters.
 Marcus continued to rapidly weaken as it moved southward.
 The system soon became post-tropical on March 25, though Marcus' remnant would continue moving southeastward for another couple of days.
 On March 27, the remnant low of Marcus dissipated off the southwest coast of Australia.